coalcampusa.com

 March 2025 image by author

 Coal company houses at Good Spring, Pa.
 Good Spring Colliery was operated by Philadelphia & Reading Coal & Iron Co. from 1890 until 1931.
-These sure don't look like Philadelphia & Reading company houses, though, which were ususally duplexes.
+These sure don't look like Philadelphia & Reading company houses, though, which were usually duplexes.
 In 1905 there was a mine fire in the Mammoth seam of Good Spring Colliery.

 March 2025 image by author